jbrasko2/simple-synth-frontend/README.md

 ## Usage
 The app can be run by visiting https://jbrasko2.github.io/simple-synth-frontend/.
 Headphones recommended!

+Presets can be saved by submiting the save form with a required name.
+The values of the interface will be stored in a database to be loaded at a later time.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jbrasko2/simple-synth-frontend.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/jbrasko2/simple-synth-frontend/blob/master/CODE_OF_CONDUCT.md).